-Student: Kang Yunfan

-UID: 3035140603

-Date of submission: 2017/11/30
+Student: Kang Yunfan UID: 3035140603 Date of submission: 2017/11/30

-Abstract
+• Abstract

 Community search algorithms have been one of the hottest research topics in graph mining.
 To facilitate community search algorithms, we proposed C-Explorer.
 C-Explorer enables users to formulate community search queries to retrieve and view communities that they are interested in.
 The module for comparing the efficiency of different community search algorithms is also provided.
 Besides, C-Explorer supports attributed graphs.
 Each vertex in attributed graphs is associated with a set of attributes.
 C-Explorer can help to look for attributed communities, in which vertices are cohesive both structurally and semantically.
 Interfaces are provided for researchers to plug in different algorithms for testing or visualization.
-Currently we have finished building C-Explorer and are working on the extended research problem of edge-attributed community search.
+After building C-Explorer, we on the extended research problem of edgeattributed community search.
 The inspiration of the research topic is gained from the feature implemented for C-Explorer.
+We implemented the EACQ algorithm based on ACQ algorithm and carried out experiments to test its performance.

-Acknowledgement
+• Acknowledgement